facebook/react/docs/docs/ajax.md

 ## List

 Now we have to show our list.
-For this we create a `List` Component which will accept our list as a property:
+For this reason we create a `List` component which will accept our list as a property:

 ```html